 The following appendices are here to offer further help.
-Appendix A: example of mark scheme and grade criteria Appendix B: example of Level 5 answer Appendix C: example of report structure Appendix D: key features of an executive summary Appendix E: action plan checklist Appendix F: how to use an appendix Appendix G: how to avoid plagiarism Appendix H: how to use referencing Appendix I: example authentication statement Appendix J: your assignment checklist
+Appendix A: example of mark scheme and grade criteria Appendix B: example of Level 5 answer Appendix C: example of report structure Appendix D: key features of an executive summary Appendix E: action plan checklist Appendix F: how to use an appendix Appendix G: how to avoid plagiarism Appendix H: how to use referencing Appendix I: your assignment checklist

 Task Fail/refer Level 5 pass Level 5 merit Level 5 distinction Examiner Moderator 1 20% Basic or inappropriate methodologies used.
-Area for improvement not identified or does not follow on from monitoring of current processes.
-Appropriate methodologies used to monitor current processes and ider a specific area for process improvement.
+Area for improvement not identified or doe not follow on from monitoring of current processes.
+Appropriate methodologies used to monitor current processes and identify a specific area for process improvement.
 Robust use of appropriate methodologies to monitor and assess business processes in own area of responsibility.
 Effects on stakeholders and work quality taken into consideration.
 Valid area for improvement identified as a result.
-Critical assessment of business processes undertaken using appropriate methodologies to monitor current practice.
+Critical assessment of business processes undertaken using appropriate methodologies monitor current practice.
 Evidence of working alongside stakeholders to analyse the effect of practices on quality of work.
-Clear justification for selecting an area for improvement.
-0 - 11 12 - 1 16 - 18 19 - 20 2 40% Poor or ineffective techniques used to improve the process.
+Clear justification for selecting an area for improvement. g of 0 - 11 1 12 - 15 16 - 18 19 - 20 20 2 40% Poor or ineffective techniques used to improve the process.
 No evidence of work with stakeholders.
-Established techniques used to ada the current process, in line with the improvements recommended.
-Consideration of how processes aff departmental work quality, with sor stakeholder involvement evident. techniques which results in improvements to process.
+Established techniques used to adapt the current process, in line with the improvements recommended.
+Consideration of how processes affect departmental work quality, with some stakeholder involvement evident.
+Comprehensive application of relevant techniques which results in improvements to process.
 Answer includes analysis of how processes affect the quality of work in the department and checks on the validity of changes.
 Clear involvement of stakeholders.
-Process clearly improved following candidate's in-depth use of relevant techniques to achieve the recommendations made, Critical analysis of impact on departmental work quality.
-Stakeholder involvement and validity checks evident.
-0 - 19 20 - 2 29 - 40 3 40% Basic or incomplete business plan with little relevance to suggested improvement and/or audience.
-Valid business plan pitched to targe organisation for the suggested proc improvement.
-Measures in place to the impact of change and allow for potential corrective action and revis of plans. est implementation plans for improving the process.
-Measures in place to test the impact Professional business plan 'sells' the concept well, with justified measures for implementing change.
-Detailed and realistic SMART ideals and valid feedback systems embedded within viable plan.
-0 - 19 20 - 2 25 - 28 29 - 40
+Process clearly improved following candidate in-depth use of relevant techniques to achiev the recommendations made, Critical analysis impact on departmental work quality.
+Stakeholder involvement and validity checks evident. ve s of 0 - 19 20 - 24 25 - 28 29 - 4 10 3 40% Basic or incomplete business plan with little relevance to suggested improvement and/or audience.
+Valid business plan pitched to target organisation for the suggested process improvement.
+Measures in place to test the impact of change and allow for potential corrective action and revision of plans.
+Well articulated business plan tailored to stakeholders and outlining specific, SMART implementation plans for improving the process.
+Measures in place to test the impact of change with correction and revision systems in place.
+Professional business plan 'sells' the concept well, with justified measures for implementing change.
+Detailed and realistic SMART ideals and valid feedback systems embedded within viable plan. ng and 0 - 19 2 20 - 24 25 - 28 29 - 4 10